 The steps to becoming an EA are relatively simple.
 According to the IRS, they are:

 Once you are accepted to take the SEE, you can contact your nearest Prometric testing center to schedule convenient test times.
-They schedule times for this exam between May and February.
+They schedule times for the EA exam between May and February.
 If you do not pass one part of the test, you must wait to schedule a re-take until the next testing period begins.
 After you pass one part of the test, you will have two years to pass the remaining two sections.

 IRS agents who have worked with the agency for five continuous years are eligible to receive an EA license.
-If you are working as an IRS agent, or desire this route, you will need to apply for the license.
+If you are working as an IRS agent, or desire this route, you will need to apply for enrollment licensing.
 The application will ask for proof of your experience with, and knowledge of, the tax code.
 Essentially, you will need to show that you have knowledge equal to or greater than what is required to pass the SEE.

 Fees and CPE